lineality/Online_Voting_Using_One_Time_Pads/README.md

 - In the timeline of technologies, which technologies are appropriate and inappropriate and why?
 - (e.g. complete census vs. statistical sampling)

+## change state coordination signal STEM
+- novelty in formal systems
+- how new ideas enter into systems
+- how disinformation destroys everything

 ## Tradeoffs in Voting:
 - accessibility vs. security
 - smaller attack space vs. fancy interface